 You may think that your Mac won’t turn on when you see nothing on the screen.
 But that is not always the case!
 Your Mac may be ON already; only the screen is not working.
 Therefore, it is vital to double-check any signs of power, including sounds and lights, to avoid a misdiagnosis.

 Check for sounds

 Do you hear a startup chime?
 If you do, your MacBook is already on.
-Wait for 1 or 2 minutes to check if there is any display on the screen, even a quick flashlight.
+Wait 1 or 2 minutes to check if there is any display on the screen, even a quick flashlight.
 If you don’t see anything on the screen, your Mac most likely has a screen problem.
 This is not good news as the screen is one of the most expensive components next to the Apple logic board.

 Pick up the MacBook; place the vent holes (between the two screen hinges) near your ear.
 Do you hear any noise from the fan, mechanical hard drive or super drive?
 Do you feel any air coming from the vent holes?
-If you hear the noise or feel the air movement, your Mac is on and your Mac has a logic board problem.
-Your Mac has already started to turn on but somehow got stuck in somewhere.
+If you hear the noise or feel the air movement, your Mac is on, and your Mac has a logic board problem.
+Your Mac has already started to turn on but somehow got stuck somewhere.